JuliaStats/PGM.jl/README.md

-# OpenPP
+# PGM.jl

-*OpenPP* is an open source probabilistic programming framework in Julia.
+*PGM.jl* is a Julia framework for probabilistic graphical models.

 The goal of this project is to join the efforts of the Julia community to develop a probabilistic programming framework.